Woltvint/uu-secret-manager/README.md

 Restore secrets from redacted files.
 Takes files with `.redacted` in their name and creates files without `.redacted` containing real secret values.

 **Note**: The unredact command respects `.gitignore` and will skip files that are ignored by git.
 If an index exists, it will use the indexed files to find corresponding redacted files for faster operation.
 If an unredacted file already exists, it's only updated if the content differs.
+By default, line endings (CRLF vs LF) are normalized when comparing files, so files differing only in line endings are considered unchanged.

 **Options**:
 - `--noindex`: Do not use index, perform full directory scan
+- `--no-normalize-eol`: Do not normalize line endings (CRLF vs LF) when comparing files

 ```bash
 # Unredact all redacted files in entire repository (uses index if available)